 Bonus: Top public universities in Malaysia offering Sports Science according to SETARA & QS rankings

-The following mentions of Malaysia’s public universities are some of the world’s best institutions acknowledged by the QS Global World Ranking publication.
+The following mentions Malaysia’s public universities, in which some are of the world’s best institutions acknowledged by the QS Global World Ranking publication.
 Not only that, but they are also awarded 6 stars in SETARA for the quality education experience, facilities, etc offered.
 All four universities also offer different programmes that cater to Sports Science!